x6nny/-Themer-Script-Editor-Themes/README.md

 ## ✨ Key Features

 * **🎨 Preset Library:** Jumpstart your workflow with a collection of curated themes.
-* **💾 Persistent Custom Themes:** Import your own JSON-based themes.
+* **💾 Persistent Custom Themes:** Import your own themes.
 Unlike manual overrides, these save across your Studio sessions automatically.
 * **📥 Easy Management:** To keep your library clean, simply **right-click** any custom theme to remove it instantly.
 * **📤 Theme Exporting:** Love your current setup?
 Export your current script editor settings into a shareable format with one click.